Brent S. Steel

 - 1984 to 1990 - Assistant Professor, Political Science, Oakland University.

 - Brent S. Steel (ed.)
-Issues and Controversies in Science and Politics (CQ Press, forthcoming).
+Science and Politics: An A to Z Guide to Issues and Controversies (Sage/CQ Press, 2014).

 - Brent S. Steel (Contributing Author), John Dernbach's Acting as if Tomorrow Matters: Accelerating the Transition to Sustainability (Environmental Law Institute Press, 2012).

 - Christopher Simon, Brent S. Steel and Nicholas P. Lovrich, State and Local Government: Sustainability in the 21st Century (Oxford University Press, 2011).

 - Richard Clucas, Mark Henkels, and Brent S. Steel (eds.)
 Oregon Politics and Government: Progressive versus Conservative Populism (Lincoln: University of Nebraska Press, 2005).